bnwolford/bnwolford.github.io/_stem_ed/dna_day.md

   <a href="http://ow.ly/nGUB50znWCS" target="_blank">Video</a> and <a href="http://ow.ly/3mke50znWCT" target="_blank">Activity</a>

 ## The Jackson Laboratory
-* The Minute to understanding <a href="https://www.youtube.com/playlist?list=PLWNp6Z5dXDZ7uOGJHchb6F-zoExE8gwep" target="_blank">playlist</a> has quick explainers about genetics topics from gene therapy to mouse models.
+* The Minute to Understanding <a href="https://www.youtube.com/playlist?list=PLWNp6Z5dXDZ7uOGJHchb6F-zoExE8gwep" target="_blank">playlist</a> has quick explainers about genetics topics from gene therapy to mouse models.
 * Celebrate DNA Day with this <a href="https://www.youtube.com/watch?v=U-djEmXdNZU&feature=youtu.be" target="_blank">Career Chat</a> to learn what a genetic counselor does!

 ## General Science Learning